mikegallimore/Tape_to_Tape/README.md

 - Script(s) for generating player and team statistics
 - Script(s) for generating visualizations

-<b>Before You Use:</b>
+<b>Set-Up</b>
-- If you wish to use the scripts as is, make sure to create a 'Files' folder within the directory the scripts are located in as well as both an 'Exported' and 'Processed' folder within the 'Files' folder
+- If you wish to use the scripts as is, make sure to a) create a 'Files' folder within the directory the scripts are located in and b) then create an 'Exported' subfolder and 'Processed' subfolder within the 'Files' folder

 <b>Usage</b>
 - Open your command line interface and, when running Python and in the proper directory, enter a variant of the following example: